Plane table survey of the cortile of the American Academy in Rome, and Peregrine Projection tracing of Segovia, 2015.

-In the incessant cycles of parades and protests, the many bell towers of Segovia act as navigation points across the landscape, structuring routes of procession from plaza to plaza, while the bells count time through day and night.
+In the incessant cycles of parades and protests, the many bell towers of Segovia act as navigation points across the city and landscape, structuring routes of procession from plaza to plaza, while the bells count time through day and night.
 This relationship between the vertical figure and the ground encodes how the significance of monuments and public spaces may be re-activated, or challenged, through ritualized forms of walking.
 Such ambulatory actions, aimed at claiming and defining territory, are usually collective.
 In Peregrine Projections, the particular dance with a monument and its territory unfolds through the actions of a solitary individual.

 Each drawing is an “automatic cartography,” constructed from photographs taken at regular intervals during a walk, stalking a particular point on the horizon, such as a bell tower, dome, or obelisk.
 The topography of each drawing is the accumulation of the horizon lines from the set of photographs, projected and traced sequentially.